 Primary Hypercholesterolemia or Mixed Dyslipidemia

-Fenofibrate Tablets, USP are indicated as adjunctive therapy to diet to reduce elevated low-density lipoprotein cholesterol (LDL-C), total cholesterol (Total-C), Triglycerides and apolipoprotein B (Apo B), and to increase high-density lipoprotein cholesterol (HDL-C) in adult patients with primary hypercholesterolemia or mixed dyslipidemia.
+Fenofibrate Tablets for oral use are indicated as adjunctive therapy to diet to reduce elevated low-density lipoprotein cholesterol (LDL-C), total cholesterol (Total-C), Triglycerides and apolipoprotein B (Apo B), and to increase high-density lipoprotein cholesterol (HDL-C) in adult patients with primary hypercholesterolemia or mixed dyslipidemia.

-Fenofibrate Tablets, USP are also indicated as adjunctive therapy to diet for treatment of adult patients with severe hypertriglyceridemia.
+Fenofibrate Tablets for oral use are also indicated as adjunctive therapy to diet for treatment of adult patients with severe hypertriglyceridemia.
 Improving glycemic control in diabetic patients showing fasting chylomicronemia will usually obviate the need for pharmacologic intervention.

 Important Limitations of Use

-Fenofibrate at a dose equivalent to 145 mg of Fenofibrate Tablets, USP was not shown to reduce coronary heart disease morbidity and mortality in a large, randomized controlled trial of patients with type 2 diabetes mellitus [see Warnings and Precautions (5.1)].
+Fenofibrate at a dose equivalent to 145 mg of Fenofibrate Tablets for oral use was not shown to reduce coronary heart disease morbidity and mortality in a large, randomized controlled trial of patients with type 2 diabetes mellitus [see Warnings and Precautions (5.1)].

 Fenofibrate Tablets Dosage and Administration

-Patients should be placed on an appropriate lipid-lowering diet before receiving Fenofibrate Tablets, and should continue this diet during treatment with Fenofibrate Tablets.
-Fenofibrate Tablets can be given without regard to meals.
+Patients should be placed on an appropriate lipid-lowering diet before receiving Fenofibrate Tablets for oral use, and should continue this diet during treatment with Fenofibrate Tablets for oral use.
+Fenofibrate Tablets for oral use can be given without regard to meals.

 Primary Hypercholesterolemia or Mixed Dyslipidemia